LUMCON supports higher education and research in Louisiana and elsewhere by offering courses, personnel, facilities, and vessels to educators.

 - For researchers, LUMCON provides dormitory facilities, vessels, and lab space for research in nearby habitats.

-Contact our Director of Education and Outreach to request a booking or apply for any of the following opportunities.
+Contact our Associate Director of Education and Outreach to request a booking or apply for any of the following opportunities.
+Click here for information on LUMCON fees and policies.

 REU PROGRAM AND INTERNSHIPS